 Myth #5: If You Have the Celiac Gene, You Have Celiac Disease

 About 25-30 percent of the population carries one of the genes, HLA DQ2 and DQ8, associated with celiac disease, however, only 1-3 percent of the population has celiac.
 This means only a small percentage of the people with the gene go on to develop celiac disease.
 In other words, while your genes do not dictate whether or not you will have celiac, they can tell you if you’re genetically predispositioned to celiac disease.

-Myth #6: Celiac Disease Is a Digestive Disorder
+Myth #6: Celiac Disease is a Digestive Disorder

-While it’s true that a large number of celiac disease patients complain of digestive issues, such as chronic and painful bloating, gas, diarrhea, acid reflux, constipation, leaky gut, and more, the truth is there are more than 200 signs and symptoms related to celiac disease, and most have nothing to do with tummy troubles.
+While it’s true that a large number of celiac disease patients complain of classic digestive issues, such as chronic and painful bloating, gas, diarrhea, acid reflux, constipation, leaky gut, and more, the truth is that there are hundreds of symptoms of celiac disease, and many have nothing to do with tummy woes.

 For example, 10 percent of celiac disease patients were diagnosed due to a painful skin rash known as Dermatitis Herpetiformis (DH) or celiac rash.
 Plus, nutritional deficiencies, joint pain, behavior disorders, dental disorders, leaky gut, hair loss, and a slew of other conditions have been linked to undiagnosed (and therefore unmanaged) celiac disease.